RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #65

+So this is weird...
+I had a sudden urge to do stairs as I walked towards the kitchen... so I did.
+In addition to my 50 mins worth of walking, I squeezed in some stairs.
+My body is really changing and it has only been 7 days.
+This whole counting my "heals" has really done wonders for me.
+And it was 100% rail free going upstairs, sometimes I would use it going down cuz I was bored lol... but ultimately it was actually fairly easy and my body is getting used to it.

 ## #64

 The walk back was even colder, cuz my jacket took the sweat from my first walk